What Is a Site Survey? Your Guide to Network Planning

 Download and install NetSpot on your laptop.

-You can either upload an existing floor plan or draw a new one directly in NetSpot.
+You can import a prepared floor plan or draw a new one directly in NetSpot.
 For uploaded plans, you’ll need to calibrate the scale.

 Set the sampling distance (how often you’ll take measurements) and choose whether to run active or passive scanning.